mbhulin/OrientTutorialSimple/database_schema.md

 # Database Schema
+## Learning Objectives
+In this chapter you will learn ...
+* the difference of shema-full, schema-less and schema-hybrid mode of the OrientDB graph database
+* how to create a new OrientDB graph database using OrientDB Console
+* how to create a graph database schema
+* how to insert some data into the database using the OrientDB Studio web application

 ##Schema-Full, Schema-Less and Schema-Hybrid Mode
 OrientDB can be used to store [graph databases](http://en.wikipedia.org/wiki/Graph_database).
 A graph database consists of **vertices** or **nodes** and **edges** which connect the vertices.
 Small graphs can easily be represented graphically using circles or squares for the vertices and lines for the edges.